 The following hypothetical situations WOULD NOT BE covered under Deslaurier’s warranty:

 - With everyday normal use, hairline fractures have begun to appear at the joints of your cabinet doors.

 WHY: Hairline fractures happen, to varying degrees, in all cabinet doors (the only exception being one-piece MDF doors).
 As a natural material, wood “breathes,” and ever so slightly expands and contracts with changes in temperature and humidity.
 MDF does this too, but to a lesser extent than wood.
 Those marginal movements over time can cause small fractures at the joints of doors, where the stiles and rails meet.

 - After several years of normal use, you notice your cabinet doors have begun to crack.

 WHY: As a natural product, wood reacts to very humid and very dry conditions.
 If your home is too humid, your cabinets may start to swell.
-If your home is too dry (which can happen during cold Ottawa winters), your cabinets may start to crack.
+If your home is too dry, your cabinets may start to crack.
 To best care for your cabinets, maintain an indoor relative humidity level of 35-50%.